 - Platform compatibility: Works across Zoom, Google Meet, and Microsoft Teams.

-- Modular architecture: Each component—VAD, segmentation, embedding extraction, clustering—is containerized and horizontally scalable.
+- Modular architecture: Each component — VAD, segmentation, embedding extraction, clustering — is containerized and horizontally scalable.

 Developer Access

-- Integration-ready: Ideal for downstream use cases such as smart summaries, CRM updates, searchable archives, or compliance logging.
+Developers can access diarization metadata via REST APIs & Webhooks, including timestamps, speaker labels, and confidence scores.
+This is ideal for downstream use cases such as smart summaries, CRM updates, searchable archives, or compliance logging.

-Scalable Architecture for High-Volume Speaker Diarization
+Scalable Architecture for High-Volume Diarization

 Scaling diarization involves challenges like concurrency, latency, and resource efficiency.
 MeetStream solves these through a purpose-built, distributed microservices architecture.